 The IASB and GASB have decided to account for all leases more than 12 months as finance type leases.

 Real estate agreements are an obvious form of lease financing for companies, but other lease types are included in the mandate as well.
 Equipment leases, vehicle leases, embedded leases, and master leases of more than 12 months must all be considered.

 All public and private companies will be required to follow the new standards, but those with many leased assets will see the biggest impact.
 Although real estate leases are often the largest line item, companies may have many more equipment, technology, vehicle and other lease contracts.
-Organizations in the retail, health care, financial services, and telecommunications services, for example tend to have relatively large real estate lese expenses that will need to be capitalized.
+Organizations in the retail, healthcare, financial services, and telecommunications industries, for example, tend to have relatively large real estate lease expenses that will need to be capitalized.
 But even businesses without leased real estate will need to address the new standards.

 Yes.
 Many companies will view the standards change as an opportunity to review and update leasing practices from stem to stern.
 In some cases, the new standards will impact the buy vs. lease decision.
 Lease negotiators may want to move away from gross leases to those that call out service rent and other charges that don’t need to be capitalized.
 The practice of lease administration will come under more scrutiny by auditors and financial managers than ever before, so new levels of review and audit trails will likely be implemented.

 When should companies start working to comply with the new standard?

 The short answer is right now.
 According to the Journal of Accountancy, “Almost one-fourth (23%) of companies surveyed in May 2017 by PwC and commercial real estate services firm CBRE said they hadn't started their lease accounting adoption efforts yet.
 A Deloitte survey also showed that 31.4% of more than 2,150 executives polled in May 2017 said their organizations were unprepared to comply with the new standard.”
 That means there’s a lot of work left.